mkgeiger/node-red-sma/README.md

 # Node-Red flow for SMA devices

 This project is for owners of the new generation SMA devices (Photovoltaic inverters and Home Managers), who want to control or read out values on their Node-Red based home automation system.
 The Node-Red server runs typically on a server which is placed in the local network, to which the SMA devices need also be connected.
 Most Node-Red nodes for SMA devices found in Internet are outdated and support only older devices, but not the newest generation of SMA devices.
-These circumstances let me develop a [SMA Node-Red flow](/flow_sma.json) Node-Red flow by myself to support those new SMA devices.
+These circumstances let me develop a [SMA Node-Red flow](/flow_sma.json) by myself to support those new SMA devices.
 Following SMA devices are supported:

 * SMA Energy Meter (EMETER-20)
 * SMA Sunny Home Manager 2.0 (HM-2.0)